Steps & Requirements to Become a Medical Coder

 Even after their preliminary education, medical coders are presented with professional credential opportunities that can distinguish a coder from the pack and kickstart their career.
 The numerous continuing education requirements for recertifying those credentials mean the journey is winding and never complete.

 Beyond certification credentials, medical coders must possess a full range of professional skills to do their jobs well.
 Medical coders need to be analytical and detail-oriented and also be able to discuss patient medical data accurately with physicians and hospital administration teams.
-And while state licensure is not typically required, specialized medical coders working in oncology may be required to earn a Certified Tumor Registrar (CTR) credential to work in the cancer registry field.
+While state licensure is not typically required, specialized medical coders working in oncology may be required to earn a Certified Tumor Registrar (CTR) credential to work in the cancer registry field.

 Read on to learn the step-by-step process of becoming a medical coder.